-(Name, Title) Kandi Hart

-(Printed Name and Title)Director, Contracts

-(Address)1 090 Vermont Ave NW #1100 Washington DC 20005

-(Phone Numbe r)/(Fax Number) 571-259-3674

-(email address) khart@mettel.net
+(Printed Na ume and Title) Kandi Hart, Director of Contracts (Address) 1090 Vermont Ave, 11th Floor Washington, DC 20005 (Phone Nur mber) / (Fax Number) 571-259-3674 (email addr ress) khart@mettel.net

-CERTIFICATION AND SIGNATURE: By signing below, or submitting documentation through wvOASIS, I certify that: I have reviewed this Solicitation/Contract in its entirety; that I understand the requirements, terms and conditions, and other information contained herein; that this bid, offer or proposal constitutes an offer to the State that cannot be unilaterally withdrawn; that the product or service proposed meets the mandatory requirements contained in the Solicitation/Contract for that product or service, unless otherwise stated herein; that the Vendor accepts the terms and conditions contained in the Solicitation, unless otherwise stated herein; that I am submitting this bid, offer or proposal for review and consideration; that I am authorized by the vendor to execute and submit this bid, offer, or proposal, or any documents related thereto on vendor's behalf, that I am authorized to bind the vendor in a contractual relationship; and that to the best of my knowledge, the vendor has properly registered with any State agency that may require registration.
+CERTIFICATION AND SIGNATURE: By signing below, or submitting documentation through wvOASIS, I certify that: I have reviewed this Solicitation/Contract in its entirety; that I understand the requirements, terms and conditions, and other information contained herein; that this bid, offer or proposal constitutes an offer to the State that cannot be unilaterally withdrawn; that the product or service proposed meets the mandatory requirements contained in the Solicitation/Contract for that product or service, unless otherwise stated herein; that the Vendor accepts the terms and conditions contained in the Solicitation, unless otherwise stated herein; that I am submitting this bid, offer or proposal for review and consideration; that this bid or offer was made without prior understanding, agreement, or connection with any entity submitting a bid or offer for the same material, supplies, equipment or services, that this bid or offer is in all respects fair and without collusion or fraud; that this Contract is accepted or entered into without any prior understanding, agreement, or connection to any other entity that could be considered a violation of law; that I am authorized by the Vendor to execute and submit this bid, offer, or proposal, or any documents related thereto on Vendor's behalf; that I am authorized to bind the vendor in a contractual relationship; and that to the best of my knowledge, the vendor has properly registered with any State agency that may require registration.

-By signing below.
-I further certify that I understand this Contract is subject to the provisions of West Virginia Code & 5.4-3-62, which automatically voids certain contract clauses that violate State law; and that pursuant to W. Va.
-Code 5.4-3-63, the entity entering into this contract is prohibited from engaging in a boycott against Israel.
+By signing below, I further certify that I understand this Contract is subject to the provisions of West Virginia Code § 5A-3-62, which automatically voids certain contract clauses that violate State law; and that pursuant to W. Va.
+Code 5A-3-63, the entity entering into this contract is prohibited from engaging in a boycott against Israel.

 MetTel

 (Company)

-(Authorized Signature) (Representative Name, Title) -

-Andoni Economou C.O.O and E.V.P
+(Signature of Authorized Representative) Andoni Economou, COO/EVP 10/11/2022

-(Printed Name and Title of Authorized Representative) (Date)
+(Printed Name and Title of Authorized Represen 212-607-2004 tative) (Date)

-212-607-2004

 (Phone Number) (Fax Number)

 aeconomou@mettel.net

 (Email Address)

-Revised 04/01/2022
+Revised 09/12/2022

-CRFP No.: SWC2200000001 June 16, 2022 Technical | A-3
+CRFP No.: SWC2300000001 October 13, 2022 Technical | A-3